 Business torts and crimes are an incredibly complex area of the law.
 There are also many overlaps in cases that blur the lines with other areas of study.
 Our team of business torts attorneys can sort through the details of your case to pinpoint the most important parts of your case.
 These are some of the most common disputes we can assist with.

 Complex commercial disagreements require dedicated knowledge and experience.
-At Huber Thomas & Marcelle, we have tried commercial cases in state and federal courts across the U.S. These are some of the circumstances that may lead to a commercial dispute:
+At Huber Thomas Law, we have tried commercial cases in state and federal courts across the U.S. These are some of the circumstances that may lead to a commercial dispute:

 - Breach of contract